chrisvdm/rwsdk-notes-app-tutorial/README.md

 npm run seed
 ``` -->
 ### Deploy
 All done!
-Now you can try it out you should have a form that when filled in saves the results to a Durable Object.
+Now when you can try it out you should have a form that when submitted saves the results to a Durable Object.
+The results should be listed underneath the form.

 Tada!